Everything Ships FREE!

 Top 6 Reasons Your Violin Bow Changes Aren't Smooth (And How to Fix Them)

 Struggling with choppy violin bow changes?
 Those jerky transitions killing your legato?
-In this subscriber-requested guide from Kennedy Violins, expert Joel Kennedy reveals the top 6 reasons why your bow changes aren't smooth—plus targeted exercises to fix each one.
-Perfect for intermediate violinists ready to master fluid, professional-sounding bow strokes!
+In this subscriber-requested guide from Kennedy Violins, Joel Kennedy shares the top 6 reasons your bow changes aren’t smooth—plus targeted exercises to fix each one.

 Why Smooth Bow Changes Matter

 Tension is your enemy.
 Relaxation is your friend.
-Every unnecessary muscle activation makes smooth bow changes harder.
-Fix these 6 common mistakes and watch your legato transform!
+Extra muscle effort makes bow changes harder.
+Clean up these six common habits and your legato will improve fast.

 Top 6 Reasons for Choppy Violin Bow Changes